-Students continue to expand upon the knowledge taught to them in Foundations I. The barre is utilized to help ensure proper body alignment.
+Students continue to expand upon the knowledge taught to them in Foundations 1.
+The barre is utilized to help ensure proper body alignment.
 Improving coordination, balance, flexibility,strength, and musicality is still emphasized.

-Students are introduced to additional barre work and advance to using 5th position for most choreography.
+Students are introduced to additional barre work.
 Strengthening exercises are incorporated to prepare studentsfor basic turns and leaps/jumps.
-Center and acrossthe floorsteps are taught individually to help students easily learn and master each movement.
+Center and across the floorsteps are taught individually to help students easily learn and master each movement.

 Students begin to execute simple combinations which incorporate the steps learned in class and in previous levels.
 Additional body positions and directions are taught and basic batterie is introduced in petit allegro.
 Pointe work consists of foot strengthening and flexibility exercises at the barre to encourage better stability and balance.

 Students are taught complex and advanced movements that train them to pick up choreography quickly.
 Focus is placed on movement quality, fluidity, muscle control, and cardiac endurance.
 Pointe work is comprised of a barre warm-up, center exercises and across the floor movements.